paddor/crypto_box/README.md

 over the previous chunk's MAC to avoid missing/reordered/replayed chunks going undetected.
 To know which chunks are the first and the last (to avoid truncation going undetected), each chunk gets an additional byte to identify its type.
-If there's only one chunk, it's marked as the last (so tail truncation of all but the fist chunks can be detected).
+If there's only one chunk, it's marked as the last.
+This way, tail truncation of all but the first chunk can be detected.

 That means that `lock_box` will output 24 additional bytes for the nonce plus 16+1=17 additional bytes for each chunk.
 Versions before 0.4.0 would output a